 With an overall height of 755 meter Kjelfossen is even one of the highest waterfalls in in the world, belonging to the top 20.
 The tallest single drop is 149 meter.

-When viewing the fall you will notice three major streams.
-According to the map the left one is the real Kjellfossen (with the biggest stream), but in general all falls together are mentioned as the Kjelfossen.
-The Kjelfossen is also called Kjelsfossen or Kjelfoss and is an official named waterfall.
+When viewing the waterfall you will notice three major streams.
+According to the map the left one is the real Kjellfossen (with the biggest stream), but in general all falls together are mentioned as Kjelfossen.
+Kjelfossen is also called Kjelsfossen or Kjelfoss and is an official named waterfall.

-The best time to visit the Kjelfossen is june-early july when there is a lot of snow melting from the mountains that feeds the river Kjelfossgrovi and Kjelfossen.
-I was at the Kjelfossen may 5th 2015 and there was hardly any water to see in the Kjelfossen.
-You can see the difference between the Kjelfossen in june-july (first 5 pictures) and the Kjelfossen in may (last 3 pictures).
+The best time to visit Kjelfossen is June or early July when there is a lot of snow melting from the mountains that feeds the river Kjelfossgrovi and Kjelfossen.
+I visited Kjelfossen several times, once May 5th (2015) and there was hardly any flood in the river and Kjelfossen was hard to see.
+You can see the difference between the Kjelfossen in June/July (first 5 pictures) and the Kjelfossen in May (last 3 pictures).

-Beside the Stalheimsfossen, Sivlefossen and the Kjelfossen there are many other great waterfalls nearby: Brekkefossen, Rjoandefossen, Kjosfossen, Kardalsfossen, Tunnshello, Myrdalsfossen, Tvinnefossen, Skjervefossen, Skarvefossen. and all the waterfalls in the Naeroyfjorden and Aurlandsfjorden.
+Beside Stalheimsfossen, Sivlefossen and Kjelfossen there are many other great waterfalls nearby: Brekkefossen, Rjoandefossen, Kjosfossen, Kardalsfossen, Tunnshello, Myrdalsfossen, Tvinnefossen, Skjervefossen, Skarvefossen but also all the waterfalls in the Naeroyfjorden and Aurlandsfjorden.
 To many to mention them all.